The Benefits of Children’s Health and Nature on Childhood Development

 Social Benefits

 When we socialize children, we want them to learn healthy social skills, develop sound relationships, cope with stress and develop a sense of identity and self-esteem.
-When engaging without adults on the playground, children have the space to make their own rules, decide if they like to be alone and how to get along.
-On the playground, children have an opportunity to learn how to work together, cooperate, and manage relationships (Harvard).
+When engaging without adults on the playground, children have the space to make their own rules, decide if they like to be alone, and how to get along.
+On the playground, children can learn how to work together, cooperate, and manage relationships (Harvard).

 As technology advances, and more children are socialized by technology vs. nature and the outdoors, it’s important to ask what values, characters, and mental states will result.
 The quote by Senegalese environmentalist Baba Dioum comes to mind, “In the end we will conserve only what we love; we will love only what we understand; and we will understand only what we are taught.“